codersaiful/wc-quantity-plus-minus-button/readme.txt

 = Is it suitable with (Woo Product Table) Plugin ? =

-🔅 Yes. *Product Table for WooCommerce by CodeAstrology* will adapt with your design.
+🔅 Yes. *Product Table for WooCommerce by CodeAstrology* or *Woo Product Table* will adapt with your design.

 == Screenshots ==